Before doing this activity you may need to read the text you will find at the end

 ---|---|

-In my hotel, breakfast ______________________ at 10 | finishes / will finish / is finishing |
+In my hotel, breakfast ______________________ at 10 | is finishing / finishes / will finish |

-Next Saturday I ______________________ with my friends to the cinema | am going / go / will go |
+I don't need a hotel in Salamanca because I ______________________ stay with my brother | am going to / will |

 I'm going to say goodbye, because tomorrow she ______________________ | will leave / leaves / is leaving |